CharnelMouse/autodb/cran-comments.md

 This is a re-submission.
-The previous submission failure are as addressed below.
+The previous submission failure is as addressed below.

-> Pls only use the CRAN template for the BSD_3_clause, i.e. only fields
-> YEAR:
-> COPYRIGHT HOLDER:
-> ORGANIZATION:

-This has been fixed.

-> Please single quote software names in both Title and Description fields
-> of the DESCRIPTION file, e.g., 'Python'

-This has been fixed.

 > Please reduce the test timings by using
 >   - small toy data only